 Another major benefit of flexible workplaces is a boost in productivity.
 This stems largely from an improvement in employees’ well-being.
 Healthy, rested team members are better placed to be productive.
 Allowing variance in the way work is structured helps your staff to maintain a positive work-life balance, making them more likely to enjoy their work, stay at your company longer, and be more productive.

 There are various ways to allow your employees flexibility in their work.
 Not all of them will suit every workplace, and you may have your own ways of doing it that work better for your company, but it is worth exploring the options.
 Some (non-exhaustive) examples include:

-Location flexibility – This can take various forms, from allowing employees to work from home on one or more days a week, to allowing staff to switch which of your sites they work at.
-LeaveWizard users can have their staff “book in” to sites, to help keep track of this sort of working.
+- Location flexibility – This can take various forms, from allowing employees to work from home on one or more days a week, to allowing staff to switch which of your sites they work at.
+LeaveWizard users can have their staff “book in” to sites, to help keep track of this sort of work.

-Part-time working and job-share – This approach allows employees to work part-time hours, even if that means sharing a full-time role between two or more employees.
-It is especially prized by those who have caring responsibilities, either for children or for adult relatives, as well as younger staff who are working alongside their education.
+- Part-time working and job-share – This approach allows employees to work part-time hours, even if that means sharing a full-time role between two or more employees.
+It is especially prized by those who have caring responsibilities, either for children or for adult relatives, as well as the younger staff who are working alongside their education.
 For the employer it allows you to hold on to valuable experienced staff who might otherwise leave to look after their child, while the job-share aspect ensures that the role is not left incomplete.

 Whatever form of flexibility you find works best for your company and your team, it is clear that adapting to meet your staff’s needs can help the performance of the whole firm.

 With LeaveWizard flexibility needn’t add to the administration of annual leave.
 Our customisable online annual leave and absence management system can be tailored to fit the working patterns and rules you put in place so that managing holidays stay seamless.
 Take a tour of LeaveWizard and register for a free trial by clicking here.